-The levy will be payable by buyers, processors and persons issuing a silo receipt, and be recovered from producers.
+The levy will be payable to SACTA by buyers, processors and persons issuing a silo receipt, and will be recovered from producers.
+Persons paying the levy may claim 2,5% commission on the amount of the levies recovered, in accordance with the conditions set by SACTA from time to time.

 Statutory levies have been imposed over the past years on winter cereals to, inter alia, provide financial support for seed breeding research projects.
-Although it formed part of the levies paid to, and administered by the Winter Cereal Trust since 1998, the new seed breeding and technology levy based on the international end point royalty system, were administered by SACTA since 1 October 2016.
+The seed breeding and technology levy that is based on the international end point royalty system, was administered by SACTA since 1 October 2016.